lukaszlew/baduk-book/README.md

 - as a way to crowd-sources high quality Go lessons,
 - as a stand-alone Go study resoursce (a book?).

+## Audience

+Go players that want to learn from all levels.
+Go teachears that what to scale up spreading of Go knowledge in an organized manner.

 ## Secret sauce: automation and SGF lessons

 Given a Go principle, it is often hard to find negative or positive examples.